masaun/retirement-certificate-NFT-associated-ticket/README.md

 # Retirement Certificate NFT-associated Ticket 🎫
 ### Overview
 - This is the smart contract that associate Retirement Certificate NFTs with special tickets that includes special privilege as `"Retirement Certificate NFT-associated Ticket"`
+  - ERC-1155 type of NFT is used for this Retirement Certificate NFT-associated Ticket.

   - This ticket is in order to incentivize people who try to offset carbons as individual climate action and increase these people in the Voluntary Carbon Market (VCM).
     - For example of individual climate action, people calculate carbon that they are emitted when they travel to foreign countries and they try to offset its carbon calculated with $BCT tokens on Toucan Protocol.